JAGF009/TrackComp/README.md

 ### Dependecies

-[ZeroMQ](http://zeromq.org/) to talk with the python process for Re3.
+[ZeroMQ](http://zeromq.org/) to talk with the Python process for Re3.

 [TCLAP](http://tclap.sourceforge.net/) for command line argument parsing.